haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/themes/theme-create.md

 ## 先决条件

 1. For the sake of compatibility, upgradability, and easy maintenance, do not modify the out of the box Magento themes.
-To customize the design of your Magento store, create a new custom {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %}.
+To customize the design of your Magento store, create a new custom {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %}.
 2. [Set]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-mode.html) your Magento application to the developer [mode]({{ page.baseurl }}/config-guide/bootstrap/magento-modes.html).
 The application mode influences the way {% glossarytooltip 363662cb-73f1-4347-a15e-2d2adabeb0c2 %}static files{% endglossarytooltip %} are cached by Magento.
 The recommendations about theme development we provide in this chapter are developer/default-mode specific.

 ## Create a storefront theme: walkthrough {#theme-gen-walkthrough}